kaiser1999/Online-handwritting-recognition-with-Path-Signature/README.md

 4. nvidia-pyindex - 1.0.9
 5. 3 Tesla-V100 GPUs to support a batch size of 36

+# File Description
+1.Get_Data.py
+It gets training data from the folder "WPTT2.0-Train" and test data from folder "WPTT2.0-Test", each folder contains all handwritten paragraphs from "CASIA-OLHWDB 2.0, 2.1, 2.2".

+2. MCFCRN.py
+It builds the base model for MCFCRN and save the fitted base model in the folder named "MCFCRN_{timestamp}".

+3. Transfer.py
+It builds the transfer model from the base model and save the fitted transfer model in the folder named "Transfer_{timestamp}".

+4. Signature.out
+It records all information for all 200 epochs in training the base model for MCFCRN.

+5. Transfer.out
+It records all information for all 200 epochs in training the transfer model and the "actual vs prediction" pair for each test entries.

 # Reference
 [1]: Kaiser Fan, Phillip Yam (Expected 2024) .
 Statistical Deep Learning with Python and R.